deathworlders/online/content/books/deathworlders/chapter-43-scars-both-old-new.md

 *“What do you mean?”*

-“Well, we aren’t realistically going to wipe out the Hunters before I’m done with my second term.
+“Well, we aren’t realistically going to wipe out the Hunters before I leave office.
 And the Igraens are…” he shrugged and didn’t finish the thought. “...That reminds me.
 How did that proposed state visit to Gao go down?”

 *“Daar was receptive to the idea.
 Extremely so, in fact,”* Margaret’s signature crimson lipstick always looked so strange when she smiled.
 She didn’t do it often. *“He’s a man of action.
 He practically offered to come back through the jump array that evening and save you the trip.”*